conmaol/maglocunus/d/data.md

 ## Categorical data

-The following graph includes observations about sex:
+We have looked at quantitative data but let’s turn now to one kind of qualitative data.
+The following graph includes some observations about sex:

 ```mermaid
 flowchart TD